koher/try-swift-2016/slides.md

 ^ (0:27, 0:15) The first story is about meeting the `Optional`s.

-^ I believe that _optionals_ are one of the best features in Swift.
+^ I think that _optionals_ are one of the best features in Swift.
 So why did I get it?

 ^ It started before Swift was born.